sjackson0109/TeamsPublicHolidays/README.md

 # Public Holidays Management for Microsoft Teams Schedule

-This PowerShell script automates the management of public holidays in Microsoft Teams schedules.
-It fetches public holiday data from an external API and updates the designated schedule in Microsoft Teams accordingly.
+This script fetches public holiday data from an external API and updates the holiday schedule in Microsoft Teams for Auto-Attendants to consume.

 ##

 - Author: Simon Jackson (@sjackson0109)
 - Created: 10/02/2024
-- Updated: 04/06/2024
+- Updated: 10/01/2025
 - Thanks go to:
   - Bjoren Dassow (@dassbj01) for a hint with `date.nager.at` rest api service.
   - Mitchell Bakker (@mitchelljb) for his work on cleaning the schedule data set and expanding the scope into regional support.